artbrock/ALC_Starter_Kit/communication_&_promotion/marketing_campaigns_&_outreach.md

 There’s no such thing as an effective and generic marketing campaign.
 If your message is too generalized, there is very little chance of it being effective with anyone.
 What makes a marketing message powerful is that it moves its intended audience.

-You will have a hard time making your message move the people you want to move, if you haven’t actually taken the time to figure out who they are and what they need.
+You will have a hard time making your message move the people you want to move if you haven’t actually taken the time to figure out who they are and what they need.
 Your message is going to have to speak to their needs, their wants, their motivations, or their fears.

 Before you do ANY marketing action (whether planning an event, choosing keywords for a Google Ad, or writing a press release) you need to ask these questions: